ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 It's forbidden to output reduce results to the collection that:

 - the current index is already working on (e.g. index on `DailyInvoices` collections outputs to `DailyInvoices`),
-- the current index is loading document from it (e.g. index has `LoadDocument(id, "Invoices")` outputs to `Invoices`),
+- the current index is loading a document from it (e.g. index has `LoadDocument(id, "Invoices")` outputs to `Invoices`),
-- it is processed by another map-reduce index that outputs result to a collection that the current index is working on (e.g. one index on `Invoices` collection outputs to `DailyInvoices`, another index on `DailyInvoices` outputs to `Invoices`)
+- it is processed by another map-reduce index that outputs results to a collection that the current index is working on (e.g. one index on `Invoices` collection outputs to `DailyInvoices`, another index on `DailyInvoices` outputs to `Invoices`)

-because that would result in the infinite indexing loop (the index puts an artificial document what triggers the indexing and so on).
-You will get the detailed error on attempt to create such invalid construction.
+Since that would result in the infinite indexing loop (the index puts an artificial document what triggers the indexing and so on), you will get the detailed error on attempt to create such invalid construction.

 {WARNING/}